 Bunking with Butterflies at Peggy Notebaert Nature Museum

-During Bunking with the Butterflies, you’ll get the chance to spend a night surrounded by nature at this multi-sensory museum.
+During Bunking with the Butterflies, you’ll get the chance to spend a night surrounded by nature at the multi-sensory (and super kid-friendly) Peggy Notebaert Nature Museum.
 Families can take part in hands-on science activities, explore the mesmerizing butterfly haven, enjoy a snack and crafts, and more.
 Kids of all ages will love the nature-focused exhibits, like indoor treehouses and the animal house, which are even cooler with a flashlight in hand.
-For more information email email@example.com.
 2430 N. Cannon Dr., Lincoln Park